 This hands-on lab will take you on a journey to start learning Amazon Simple Storage Service, known as Amazon S3.
-Amazon S3 runs on the world’s largest global cloud infrastructure and is designed from the ground up to deliver 99.999999999% of durability.
+Amazon S3 runs on the world’s largest global cloud infrastructure and is designed from the ground up to deliver 99.999999999% durability.
 Data in Amazon S3 Standard, S3 Standard-IA, and Amazon Glacier storage classes is automatically distributed across a minimum of three physical Availability Zones (AZs) that are typically miles apart within an AWS Region.
-During this journey, we will be using the AWS Management Console.
-We will be using the AWS account provided for you in the lab environment in order to complete our journey of working with Amazon S3.
+You will use the AWS account provided for you in the lab environment in order to work with Amazon S3.

 Successfully complete this lab by achieving the following learning objectives: